fbpx

 Movement

-Another great strategy for a busy class is to incorporate movement into the attention signal.
-A game of "Teacher Says" or "Simon Says" is a great way to get your students to stop what they're doing, empty their hands, and turn their attention to you.
+Another great strategy for a busy class is incorporating movement into the attention signal.
+A game of “Teacher Says” or “Simon Says” is a great way to get your students to stop what they’re doing, empty their hands, and turn their attention to you.

 You might also be interested in the ideas in this blog post: